 Tuas Bus Terminal is home to the following Jurong Industrial Services introduced after the opening of the Tuas West Extension:

 - Service 247: Loops at Tuas Bay Link

 - Service 248: Loops at Tuas South Avenue 14

 Jurong Industrial Services were introduced in the 1970s-1980s to cater to the development of Pioneer and Tuas as an industrial area.
 Originally operating from Jurong Bus Interchange, they were shifted to Boon Lay Bus Interchange when the interchange closed down.
 One directional services between the industrial estate and Boon Lay Gardens Bus Terminal were offered during peak hours in the 1980s (with an A suffix), but were subsequently withdrawn due to low demand.

 In Nov / Dec 2015, the opening of Joo Koon Bus Interchange resulted in Services 254, 255 and 257 shifting over from Boon Lay and new services 253, 256 and 258 being launched.

 Older or retiring bus models are usually deployed on Jurong Industrial Services, as newer ones are generally reserved for urban routes.
-However, services under the Bus Services Enhancement Programme will receive brand new buses, such as Service 247 and 248.
+However, services under the Bus Services Enhancement Programme receive brand new buses, such as Service 247 and 248.

 Fares for Jurong Industrial Services follow the current distance-based fare scheme (DBF) for trunk services.

 Jurong Industrial Services operate daily from 5:45am to 11:30pm.
 Demand is significantly higher during peak hours compared to off-peak hours, and hence many buses are added to the fleet during peak periods.
 These services usually operae at low frequencies on Weekends and Public Holidays.